Dax0s/vu/README.md

+# I recommend downloading this project as zip and then following the instructions provided

 # Introduction

 I've created this repo to have all of the information in one place and provide straightforward setup instructions accessible to everyone